 - Elevensies — Morning coffee hour in England

 - Royale Tea — A social tea served with champagne at the beginning.

 - High Tea — invites the idea of elegant splendidness.
 Initially an evening meal most often enjoyed around 6 pm.
 Meat, potatoes as well as tea was served at High Tea and it was adopted by all social groups.
 Families with servants took high tea at 6pm on Sundays in order to allow the maids and butlers time to go to church.
-Twenty five women will join me in the garden for a delightful “Afternoon Tea” in San Nicolas de Ibarra, Jalisco, Mexico on October 26, 2017.
-We will celebrate the arrival of Fall, our victories and one another.
-Marianne Carlson, the Founder of the
+Twenty five ladies joined me in the garden for a delightful “Afternoon Tea” in San Nicolas de Ibarra, Jalisco, Mexico on October 26, 2017.
+We celebrated the arrival of Fall, our victories and one another.

 Feria Maestros del Arte